By Ashley Downing

 The first-ever PIQUE would not have been complete without a networking reception that allowed attendees to enjoy local foods and craft beers while meeting other young professionals from across the Upstate.
 Special thanks to Growler Haus for coordinating an exceptional beer testing from five Upstate breweries and to Feed & Seed and Papi’s Tacos for providing excellent food for the evening.

 The energy, excitement, and understanding that individually and collectively young professionals can make an impact in our community was a clear takeaway from the PIQUE.
 Plans are already underway to make #thePIQUE17 even better, so stay tuned.

-Ashley is the Communications Manager for Ten at the Top and an Upstate native.
+Ashley Downing is a Greenville native and Clemson graduate.
+She serves as the Communications Manager for Ten at the Top.